bondy-io/bondy_docs/docs/concepts/how_does_bondy_work.md

 # How does Bondy work
-> Bondy enables data to be routed between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices realtime.{.definition}
+Bondy enables data to be routed between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices realtime.

 ## Router